 6 Ways to Successfully Hike the Inca Trail in the Rainy Season

-Initially, we’d wanted to do our trek in May, but it turns out that a lot of people have the same idea.
-When we started looking into Trek Passes for the trail in January last year, the whole month of May was already fully booked up!
+We’d originally planned on hiking in May, but it turns out a lot of people have the same idea.
+When we tried to reserve Trek Passes for May, at the beginning of the year, the entire month was already fully booked up!

-Here are 6 ways to successfully complete the Inca Trail during rainy season.
+Here are 6 ways you can successfully hike the Inca Trail in rainy season.

 Booking with a local company is a great way to give back to the country, and ensure that you have a great trek.
 Can you imagine having tents that leak and sleeping bags that are not warm enough at night? or food that is not nutritious and satisfying?

 There are big international companies that sell Inca Trail treks, but the reality is that ONLY local Peruvian companies are authorized by the government to be on the trail.
 So even if you book with a well-known international travel company, you’ll still end up on the trail with a local company.
 They’ll just be wearing uniforms that say otherwise, and you’ll be paying a lot more for the exact same service.